DAY 2: Memory Lane

 Does anyone know what type of bird this is?
 Found this little fella frolicking in a puddle on school grounds.

 As we attended Saint Monica Catholic School, we lived at this duplex (left-side).
-In the back, my dog – Fluffy – had a big greenhouse all to himself with screen windows so the temperature was great in the summer time.
-He’d be sheltered from all storms and could let himself in and out of the greenhouse whenever he’d like.
-He was the kind of dog you took on walks where you strap on your your rollerskates and he’d pull you.
+In the back, my dog - Fluffy - had a large roofed plus enclosed with full windows back porch all to himself with screen windows so the temperature was great in the summer time.
+He'd be sheltered from all storms and could let himself in and out of the greenhouse whenever he'd like.
+He was the kind of dog you took on walks where you strap on your your rollerskates and he'd pull you.

 Bowie Middle School (Irving, Texas)